-Prepare an Provide a site-specific operation and maintenance plan to landowners, for use by the landowner or operator.
-Provide specific instructions for operating and review it with them before the practice is installed, maintaining the irrigation field ditch to ensure proper function as designed.
+Prepare an operation and maintenance plan for use by the landowner or operator.
+Provide specific instructions for operating and maintaining the irrigation field ditch to ensure proper function as designed.
 As a minimum, include in the plan-

 - Performing periodic and post-storm inspections to detect and minimize damage to the canal or lateral. - Performing prompt repair or replacement of damaged components. - Removing debris and foreign material that hinder system operation. - Maintaining recommended vegetative cover on all slopes and watercourses.
 When possible, mowing or other disturbance of vegetation should be scheduled outside of the primary nesting season for grass-nesting species.